Ski Jiru: Japanese Ski Soup

 Ski Jiru is primarily different in ingredients from Ton Jiru.

 The pork soup usually contains white potatoes, whereas the ski soup uses sweet potatoes instead of white potatoes.

 Strictly speaking, according to the official recipe set in 1999 by the Joetsu Culinary Association Takada Branch (上越調理師協会高田支部) that reproduced the taste of the original Ski Jiru,

 the ingredients prepared for the Japanese ski soup are as follows,

 - Tsuki Konnyaku (thin stripes of Konnyaku)

-Ski Jiru is made using the ingredients listed above in the same cooking method as Ton Jiru.
-In addition, in the official recipe for the Japanese ski soup, the carrot is supposed to be cut into rectangles like ski boards.
+But in the official recipe, carrot is supposed to be cut into rectangles like ski boards.